ISSN 1925-7511 = Annual Report (Ontario. Court of Appeal. Online)

 * does not include inmate appeals, in which the inmates are by definition all self-represented

 Finally, a relatively small but significant portion of the Court’s workload relates to the Court’s jurisdiction to hear appeals from the Ontario Review Board.
 The ORB has jurisdiction pursuant to the Criminal Code over persons found not fit to stand trial or not criminally responsible by reason of a mental disorder.
-Since 2004 there has been a modest increase in these appeals.
+Until 2010 there had been a modest increase in these appeals.
 This number has declined slightly in the last two years